MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/wac-tooling/wac-acr.md

 - Pull images to your container host
 - Start new containers on Azure Container Instances from images stored in Azure Container Registry

-Using Windows Admin Center to manage ACR, you can prepare the Azure location to which you can push images directly from the **Images** tab under Container host.
+Using Windows Admin Center to manage ACR, you can prepare the Azure location to which you can push images directly from the **Images** tab under **Container host**.
 To get started, follow the steps below:

 1. Open your Windows Admin Center instance and select the container host.
 2. Under **Tools** in the left pane, scroll down and select the **Containers** extension.